jameshfisher/jameshfisher.com/_posts/2016-12-27-arrays-in-structs.md

   - data-structures
   - semantics
 taggedAt: '2024-03-26'
+summary: >-
+  C allows a single array field of incomplete type (`char []`) at the end of a struct definition.
+The size of the struct is determined by the size of the fixed fields, and the dynamic-sized array is allocated separately.
 ---

 Redis uses a string encoding which it calls "Simple Dynamic Strings".
 Simplified, it looks like: